kernelci/kernelci-project/kernelci.org/content/en/org/working-groups.md

 * [Paweł Wieczorek](mailto:<pawiecz@collabora.com>)
 * [Tales Aparecida](mailto:<tales.aparecida@redhat.com>)

-The infrastructure WG is regulated by the KernelCI Technical Charter.
+The initial membership was set by the [2025-07-30 TSC vote](/org/tsc/votes/#2025-07-30).

+The committee is responsible for:

+* overseeing the reliable operation, maintenance and continuous improvement of the KernelCI infrastructure services
+* managing the SysAdmin sub-team and defining procedures for secure access and operational best practices
+* supporting the development and deployment of new infrastructure components aligned with the project's technical roadmap
+* defining and maintaining policies for secure and efficient service operation

+The committee may vote to add or remove members at any time by a simple majority vote.
+Any member who has not actively contributed to the relevant infrastructure projects for more than six consecutive months is automatically removed from the committee.

+The voting members of the TSC and of the Infrastructure Committee together elect an Infrastructure Committee Lead (the "Infrastructure Lead") from among the voting members of the committee, to serve a two-year term.
+The Infrastructure Lead is also a voting member of the [TSC](/org/tsc/).

 Rules can be changed through TSC approval and documented in this git repo.

 ## Web dashboard